simpsonjulian/ec2neo/README.CLOUDFORMATION.md

 This template creates a complete Neo4j installation, including [Amazon AWS](http://aws.amazon.com/) server, fixed IP address and backup storage.
 It's intended to help application developers get up and running quickly with Neo4j, without in-depth experience of Linux servers, AWS, or installing databases like Neo4j.

 It runs in all current (January 2014) Amazon Regions.
+It uses Amazon Security Groups to optionally secure the database.

 Cost
 ----